mapillary/mapillary_tools/README.md

 `exif_insert` process unit tool will take all the meta data read and processed in the other processing unit tools and insert it in the image EXIF.

-Other
+## Misc
 =============

-## Download

-Download images from Mapillary.
+### Download

-Below script downloads images using the Mapillary image search API.
+The script below downloads images using the Mapillary image search API.
 Images can be downloaded inside a rectangle/bounding box, specifying the minimum and maximum latitude and longitude.

-### `download_images.py`
+#### `download_images.py`

 ```bash
 python download_images.py min_lat max_lat min_lon max_lon [--max_results=(max_results)] [--image_size=(320, 640, 1024, or 2048)]
 ```

-## Config
+### Config

-Edit a config file.

-User authentication is required to import images to Mapillary.
-When importing for the first time, user is prompted for user credentials and authentication logs are stored in a global config file for future authentication.
+User authentication is required to uploade images to Mapillary.
+When uploading for the first time, user is prompted for user credentials and authentication logs are stored in a global config file for future authentication.

-If you wish to manually edit a config file, the below script can be used.
+If you wish to manually edit a config file, the script below can be used.
-The defualt config file is your global Mapillary config file and will be used if no other file path provided.
+The default config file is your global Mapillary config file and will be used if no other file path is provided.

 ### `edit_config.py`